gun-py/DataDash21-Team-InfiniteTsukuyomi/README.md

 # DataDash21-Team-InfiniteTsukuyomi
-Rank 5 solution in DataDash 2021
+Rank (2nd in pub/ 5th in pri) solution in DataDash 2021